bd-j/prospector/doc/spectra.rst

 range cannot yet be fit.

-Prospector includes methods for FFT based smoothing of the spectra, assuming a gaussian LSF (in either wavelength or velocity space).
+Prospector includes methods for FFT based smoothing of the spectra, assuming a Gaussian LSF (in either wavelength or velocity space).
 There is also the possibility of FFT based smoothing for wavelength dependent Gaussian dispersion (i.e. sigma_lambda = f(lambda) with f possibly a polynomial of lambda).
-In practice the smoothed spectra will be a combination of the library resolution plus whatever FFT smoothing is applied.
+In practice the smoothed model spectra will be a combination of the library resolution plus whatever FFT smoothing is applied.
 Hopefully this can be made to match your actual data resolution, which is a combination of the physical velocity dispersion and the instrumental resolution.
 The smoothing is controlled by the parameters `sigma_smooth`, `smooth_type`, and `fftsmooth`

+For undersampled spectra, a special :py:class:`UnderSampledSpectrum` class exists that will integrate the model (smoothed by velocity dispersion and intrumental resolution) over the supplied pixels.

 Instrumental Response & Spectrophotometric Calibration